Academic Policies and Regulations - Undergraduate

 Traditional Day Student Policy on Courses Taken at Other Institutions

 While a student is matriculated at Saint Peter’s University, only under specific circumstances, can up to 18 credits for courses taken at another college, outside of the fall/spring regular academic year schedule, be transferred to Saint Peter’s University to count as part of a student’s graduation requirements.
 (The academic year restriction does not apply to courses taken through the Washington Internship Program or the Saint Peter’s University Study Abroad Program.)
 Other credit load limits apply as well, and the last 30 credits of the degree must be completed at Saint Peter’s University.
 Students also may not matriculate at Saint Peter’s and another institution simultaneously during the same academic year.

-The following describe the conditions under which matriculated students may transfer in credit for courses taken at an accredited college outside of the fall/spring regular academic year schedule.
+The following describes the conditions under which matriculated students may transfer in credit for courses taken at an accredited college outside of the fall/spring regular academic year schedule.

-- Prior to registering for a course, a student must complete a required form available from Enrollment Services.
-With the form, the student must supply the course description from the other college’s catalog or webpage.
+- Prior to registering for a course, a student must complete the Undergraduate Request to Take Courses at Another Institution form.
+The course description from the other college’s catalog or webpage must be uploaded or attached.
 The following individuals’ signatures are also required on the form: appropriate dean, chairperson of the equivalent Saint Peter’s department, and the chairperson of the student’s major department.
 Note that these signatures do not constitute waivers for the residency requirement, 18-credit limit requirement, or other credit load limit requirements.

-- The grade is recorded on the Saint Peter’s transcript for information only and is not computed in the student’s grade point average.
+- Transfer credits are not computed in the student’s grade point average.